keelancook/missions-center/for-students/mission-trips/student-expectations.md

    * Some locations require visas, immunizations, and more.
 You will be informed of these requirements once you apply for a trip.
 Make sure your passport is up to date before applying.
 8. Pack well.
 The trip leader/professor will provide a packing guide.
 9. Promote your trip to others and invite them to join you in praying for you, your team, and those to whom you will minister on the trip.
-10. A fund-raising template can be provided upon request to help raise funds for your trip.
+10. Upon request, a fundraising template can be provided to help raise funds for your trip.
 11. For international trips: If you are not cleared through the IMB's GO Method, the following apply:
    * The student will not be able to go on the trip.
    * The student will not be refunded their deposit or any payments made towards the trip.
 In addition, the student will be responsible for any pre-trip expenses that have been incurred on their behalf – such as non-refundable plane tickets and pre-paid ground expenses.